DorianMood/researches/week-7/LS1906205 weekly report.md

 In CV there is a field of human-object interaction (HOI).
 In this field the task is to build such models that can given an image output a triplet of \<human, action, object\>.
 In [@yang_graph-based_2020] authors propose to project objects from an image to some kind of graph.
 Then they use message passing, project it back and finally apply convolutions to obtain predictions.

+Scaling models is always a problem in deep learning.
+Model can work well on small datasets, but in case of large datasets there could be a problems.
+At the end everything depends on computation complexity and memory complexity.
+In [@gao_large-scale_2018] authors propose a model that is scalable on large graphs.

 # 1. Deep Graph Convolutional Networks for Wind Speed Prediction

 There is a time-series data of several cities in Denmark and Netherlands.
 The task is to build a model that is able to forecast weather conditions based on already learned data.
 There were many approaches to model atmosphere as a fluid flow, as well as machine learning approaches.
 The new way to build a model is considering weather station as nodes in a graph, then learn adjacency matrix from existing data, which then can be used in prediction.